Some Workshops Offered:

 This performative lecture covers slam poetry and poetic storytelling as tools for social justice, what it means to be a queer voice on the stage, and the cathartic power of literary performance.

-Participants engage in the visual mapping of their names and produce work pertaining to the intersection of their personal narratives and familial and societal expectations.
+Participants engage in the visual mapping of their identities and produce work pertaining to the intersection of their personal narratives and familial/societal expectations.
+This workshops seeks to ground participants in their own stories to explore how we feel seen and unseen as we traverse the every day.

 Participants share the importance of gender, race, class and more through the art of spoken word.
 Here, intersectionality will be explored to demonstrate the truth behind the different privileges and discriminations all humans may experience.